Skip to main content

 I'll focus on the decending slopes (x=y) for the rest of the explanations as they're simpler to describe, but for ascending shapes, subtract X from the tile width first to flip the X coordinate as above, the rest of the equation is the same.
 Full code for both will be at the bottom of the page.

-# 2x1 slope
+2x1 slope

 A 2x1 decending slope has the line shape y = x / 2.
 It's wider, but the basic question is the same.
 Is our Y coordinate bigger than X?
+The specifics of the coordinate scaling can be ignored as long as you are still asking this!

 It can be drawn like this alongside a x = y 1 slope; widetile.png